Bug report #18080

 no, is a core plugin, see if is enabled in the plugin manager.

-#7 Updated by Steve Lowman about 2 years ago
+#7 Updated by Steve Lowman over 2 years ago

 I tested both of these features sets in QGIS 2.18.17.
 They both have invalid geometries, but despite this, the buffer works on both with all features buffered.